stuartsoftware/super-dwm/README.md

     *SUPER + ENTER* opens Alacritty
     *SUPER + P* opens xfce4-screenshooter

 I don't use hotkeys for volume rn...
-I use pavucontrol but you can do it modiying config.h
+I use pavucontrol but you can do it modiying config.h or using another program

+## Personalize

+I'll figure out how to have theme on dwm... so the current theme is modified directly in config.h

+### Font

+I use JetBrainsMono Nerd Font

+### GTK3 Theme

+I use Materia Theme

+### Icons

+I use WhiteSur (MacOS-like)